 aws_secret_access_key = MyPersonalSecretKey

-These ‘personal’ credentials would be used if you set the environment variable AWS_PROFILE=personal
+These ‘personal’ credentials would be used if you set the environment variable AWS_PROFILE=personal or you have a profile which sets source_profile = personal in the configuration file.

 Configuration File

-for a file name ‘config’ in a directory called .aws inside a user’s home directory.
-If you need to use a non-default
+The configuration file is an ini-formatted file used to store AWS profile configuration.
+By default, the AWS SDK looks for a file name ‘config’ in a directory called .aws inside a user’s home directory.
+If you need to use a non-default configuration file location, you can set the AWS_CONFIG_FILE environment variable to the location of the file on the system.

 To use aws-runas effectively, especially if you use multiple roles, it’s advisable to set up profiles using this file.